 A 65-foot Ferris wheel rolls into Old Sacramento

-Sacramentans can go out for a spin in Old Sacramento with the debut of a 65-foot Ferris wheel in the historic waterfront district.
+Sacramentans can go out for a spin in Old Sacramento with the debut of a 65-foot Ferris wheel in the historic waterfront district on Oct.
+30.

 Located in front of Rio City Cafe, the Waterfront Wheel—hosted by Downtown Sacramento Partnership, it will be open for rides, rain or shine through Jan.
 31—goes both fast and slow, providing riders with the opportunity to soak in skyline views from four-seat open-air carousel cabins, as well as a chance to experience the stomach-dropping thrill usually reserved for the midway at the State Fair, which was canceled this year due to the pandemic.
 While waiting to embark on the approximately five-minute spin, Ferris wheel fans must maintain physically distanced queues, wear masks and only occupy the cabins—sanitized after each go-round—with people from their household.